saltyrtc/saltyrtc.github.io/content/pages/home.md

 ## Contributing

-If you want to contribute, feel free to open an issue or send a pull request in one of our Github projects.
+If you want to contribute or have a bug report or a feature request, feel free to open an issue or send a pull request in one of our Github projects.

 [getting-started]: {filename}/pages/getting_started.md
 [saltyrtc-spec]: https://github.com/saltyrtc/saltyrtc-meta/blob/master/Protocol.md